The Smoking Fish: Theatre

 The film had begun life as a play, and returned to the stage in 2017 for a tour between the Teatro Teresa Carreño, Maracay Opera House, and National Theatre of Venezuela in a production directed by Ibrahim Guerra.
 The defining notes of the production were the addition of vaudeville and expansion of certain characters, and it was redeveloped for the stage in order to develop a greater Venezuelan theatre aesthetic.

 Remake

 A remake of the film was announced in 2018.
 It will be directed by Jorge Souki and star Mimí Lazo, also producer, as La Garza.
 Chalbaud, who informed the media of these plans, has said that Lazo, who had been in the original, "has wanted to play the role for forty years".
 He also said that the remake may be released within a few years.

-There had previously been a Spanish remake to be set in Barcelona's "chinatown" in the works, but in 2016 Chalbaud revoked permission because he wasn't convinced of its quality even though offered an "astronomical" amount of money.
+There had previously been a Spanish remake to be set in Barcelona's "chinatown" in the works, but in 2016 Chalbaud revoked permission because he was not convinced of its quality even though offered an "astronomical" amount of money.

 Finally in 2025 Venezuelan director Luis Fernandez complete the shooting of a Renake of Smoking Fish, a coproduction between Venezuela and Spain.